 Trout FishingWe extend a warm welcome to all trout anglers.
 The range of fishing we offer ensures excellent sport for all abilities.
 Our still water fisheries are among the best in the west and vary in size from around 50 to over 900 acres!
 Our fisheries are picturesque and atmospheric lakes, including countless secluded bays, weedy shores and tree line margins to explore.
 We boast rainbows, browns and a large number of blues of the highest quality.
 Traditional fly fishing is the rule at our stocked fisheries, although other methods can be used at our free wilderness trout waters.
 Young People and Newcomers We are working hard to encourage young people and newcomers to take up the sport.
 Under 12s may fish for free when sharing their parents’ bag limit.
+For under 18s, there is a two fish child permit available.
 Throughout the season, we host open days and events where we offer free fly fishing tuition for all.
 Boat Fishing Boats are available at most of our waters which provide an alternative to bank angling.
-These may be pre-booked and we advise calling in advance to check availability at each fishery.
+These must be pre-booked, either by calling 01566 771930 (8.30am - 5.00pm 7 days a week) or online by scrolling to the bottom of your chosen lake page.
 Access for All Most of the waters benefit from facilities designed for disabled or wheelchair anglers, either by platforms or Wheelyboats.
 These boats must be booked at least 48 hours in advance.
 Clubs A number of the fisheries have associated local clubs.
 These are a great way to meet fellow anglers, as well as participating in competitions and social events.
-We run four competitions during the season with two singles, one pairs and one team of four competition.
-More details of each of these are available on our competitions page.
+We run several competitions during the season - more details of each of these are available on our competitions page.
 Environment Agency Rod Licence Anglers on all our waters must have a valid Environment Agency rod licence which are available from post offices or via the Environment Agency.
 The only exception may be when attending a bona fide course or a coaching session with a qualified coach – please check beforehand.
 South West Lakes Trust South West Lakes Trust is the managing charity of SW Lakes Fishing.
 The charity is a member of The Angling Trust.
 In 2014, the South West Lakes fisheries hosted the Commonwealth Fly Fishing Championships; Scotland took gold and England won silver.
 Reporting an Incident: South West Lakes Trust manages a portfolio of nearly 50 lakes and other natural resources so it is not always possible for our wardens to be on the scene when issues occur.
 The very remote and rural nature of our estate, the thing that makes them so special, also means that modern mobile communications don’t always cover the areas we would like them to.
 This makes getting an immediate response to ongoing incidents very challenging.
 Please use this form to report any incidents of poaching, illegal fishing or any other form of antisocial behaviour to the management team so that we are able to take appropriate action.
 Complete Form Waters Prices Competitions and Events News and Results Catch Returns About us Contact Coarse Fishing Waters Wistlandpound Reservoir Wistlandpound Reservoir, Barnstaple, Devon EX31 4SJ Buy a Ticket Fishery Information Directions Report an Incident Wistlandpound Reservoir is located on the edge of Exmoor National Park, close to Barnstaple.
 Surrounded by picturesque rolling hills and conifer plantations, the reservoir is a favourite for those seeking a natural and wild environment.
 The lake is no longer stocked; the fishing is low cost at £10 for a day with a 4 fish limit.
 Fishing is for brown trout (stocked in previous years up to 4lbs in weight) and wild fish.
 Rudd are in abundance providing some good fun with light tackle.
 At only 41 acres, the whole reservoir can be fished in a day’s session, with plenty of grassy banks and rocky points to explore.
 Dry fly fishing is hugely successful on this water, which has an impressive evening rise.
 Popular patterns include the black gnat, hoppers and daddies, while klinkhammers, emergers, and buzzers will work well all year round.
 Popular nymph patterns include the black and peacock spider, pheasant tail nymph and olive damsel.
 Black and green is an effective colour combination on this water.
 Wistlandpound offers 'catch and release' fishing as part of a full day ticket ensuring you can have a full day’s sport.
 Barbless hooks must be used.
 Fishery Information Address: Wistlandpound, Near South Molton, Devon EX31 4SJ Season Date: 15 March - 12 October Day Permits: Available online or on 01566 771930 Season Permits: Online or at South West Lakes Trust 01566 771930.
 Fishery Size: 41 acres Contact: 01398 371460 FIND SEASON DATES AND PRICES HERE Tuition: Bryan Martin 01769 550840Nick Hart 01398 331660John Dawson 01398 331498 Directions: BOOK NOW Searching Availability...
 Whenever you leave the lakes, remember to Check, Clean, Dry Invasive plants and animals can carry diseases that kill fish.
 Protect the environment and sport you enjoy by cleaning your kit before and after using the water.
 Find out more here Facilities: Wistlandpound facilities include: car park and is a wheelchair friendly fishery.
 A wheelyboat, which is accessible for wheelchair users, is available to book via the Calvert Trust on 01598 763221.
 There are accessible woodland walks on site and the Calvert Trust offers outdoor activity breaks and courses for people with disabilities.